Peanut Butter and Jelly Shot

 • How to layer a shot: Use either a cocktail spoon or a regular iced coffee teaspoon.
 I prefer to use the cocktail spoon but for the thin, tall shot glass, I have to use the iced coffee teaspoon because the cocktail spoon is too wide to fit in the glass.

 • Always place the spoon upside down with the bowl-side facing up in and against the side of the glass.
-You will then slowly pour the liquid over the bowl and into the glass.
+Slowly pour the liquid over the bowl and into the glass.

 • Invest in a few pourers.
 This will help you with your layering.
 I got a set of six for $6.99.